 Peace: 2nd Tuesday at 7:00 p.m.

-Faith Circle will once again resume their Fall/Winter clothing drive.
-We are initiating some changes/guidelines.
+Faith Circle has resumed their Fall/Winter clothing drive.
 We will accept only warm and outer wear such as sweaters, sweatshirts, sweatpants, jackets, winter vests, gloves, caps, mufflers and boots.
 As in the past we respectfully request items be clean, gently used and in good repair.
 If anyone has a specific place they would like to have receive the donations throughout the winter, please call Sandy Trofholz at 402-505-4112.
 We have several places we alternate taking items, but are open to new suggestions.

 The apparel donations grey plastic container is located in the Fellowship Hall.
 In the past, St. Mark's members have been very dedicated and generous purporting this project, and we thank you in advance for your continued support.

 Since 1996, Lutherans in the U.S. have supported small-scale farmers around the world (Latin America, Africa, and Asia) by purchasing Fair Trade coffee through Lutheran World Relief (LWR) Fair Trade.
 At St. Mark's the Friendship Circle members first offered Fair Trade coffees in 2006.